 1. (Ban on Discrimination)

 Employment and treatment must be evaluated fairly in accordance with individual work details and performance.
-We do not tolerate discrimination based on sex, race, nationality, religion, beliefs, gender, physical handicap, other personal characteristic, or any other aspect.
+We do not tolerate discrimination based on sex, race, nationality, age, religion, beliefs, gender, physical handicap, other personal characteristic, or any other aspect.
 Please also refrain from any behavior that may not exactly be discriminatory but could be construed as such.
 Jokes based on an individual’s physical characteristics are contrary to the objective of creating a rewarding workplace.